 - Jams and fruit compotes/sauces such as apple sauce

 - Honey and maple syrup

-In addition, fructose is often added as fructose syrup to processed products such as soft drinks, sweets, dressings, sauces and breakfast cereals.
+In addition, fructose is often added as fructose syrup to processed products such as soft drinks, confectionery, dressings, sauces, and breakfast cereals.
 Check the label if you want to know if a product contains fructose.
 In the ingredient declaration, it is also referred to as fructose syrup or glucose syrup.

 free advice from our dietitians